wesleyscholl/github-jira-pr-script/README.md

 6. Add the reviewers of the pull request and finally
 7. Add a label to categorize your pull request as a bug, task, release task..etc.

-Those seven steps, over and over again.
-You can see how it can be mind-numbing and reduce creativity and productivity.

-Now imagine all the steps above can be automated with one line!🤯

-In this article, we’ll share this script with you and explain how to use it for your own processes.

 For this batch script automation, we will be using GitHub CLI called [hub](https://github.com/github/hub) for extra git command lines, and [jq](https://stedolan.github.io/jq/) for parsing the response from JIRA API.
 So before you can use the script, you’ll need to install both.
 Click the links below to learn how to install them quickly: